haquema/makers-javascript-fndamentals/contents/7b-thermostat-ui.md

  * create an instance of the `Thermostat` class.
  * use the `readline-sync` library to ask for user input.
- * use a loop.
+ * use loops and conditionals.

-## Exercise
+## Exercise: more commands

 Update the code so the program user can also enable and disable the thermostat's power saving mode, with the commands "psm on" and "psm off".
-If the minimum or maximum temperature is reached, display a warning message for the user.
+If PSM is on, and the minimum or maximum temperature is reached, display an additional warning message to the user.
 The terminal input and output for a valid program should look like this:

 ```
 node cli.js

-prompt: command: up
+Temperature is 20
+Enter command > up
-Temperature is now 21
+Temperature is 21

-prompt: command: up
+Enter command > up
-Temperature is now 22
+Temperature is 22

-prompt: command: psm on
-PSM is now on

-prompt: command: up
+Enter command > up
-Temperature is now 23
+Temperature is 23

-prompt: command: up
+Enter command > up
-Temperature is now 24
+Temperature is 24

-prompt: command: up
+Enter command > psm on
-Temperature is now 25 (maximum reached!)
+Temperature is 24

-prompt: command: up
+Enter command > up
-Temperature is now 25 (maximum reached!)
+Temperature is 25 (maximum reached)

-prompt: command: up
+Enter command > up
-Temperature is now 25 (maximum reached!)
+Temperature is 25 (maximum reached)

-prompt: command: psm off
+Enter command > psm off
-PSM is now off

-prompt: command: up
+Temperature is 25
+Enter command > up
-Temperature is now 26
+Temperature is 26
 ```